Last modified on May 2021

-“Unfortunately, stomach pain and loose motion during pregnancy is common and a lot of women go through this and it can be attributed to internal changes such as fluctuating hormones and external changes such as stress and diet.
+“Unfortunately, loose motion and stomach pain is common and a lot of women go through this and it can be attributed to internal changes such as fluctuating hormones and external changes such as stress and diet.
 Keeping yourself hydrated is key to controlling it.
 Most times, the reason behind the symptoms is nothing to be alarmed about and easily taken care of.
 Do not self-diagnose if it lasts for too long as leaving them unattended could impact foetal health.”

 – Dr. Pragnya Rao, General Physician

 Cravings and dietary habits often shift during pregnancy to accommodate your body’s changing nutritional requirements.
-Such changes in hormones, food habits and even stress can cause digestive issues, making loose motion during pregnancy very common.
+Such changes in hormones, food habits and even stress can cause digestive issues making loose motion very common.
 However, expecting mothers must take caution and use necessary remedies to prevent it from causing severe dehydration or malnutrition.
-Many moms-to-be have a lot of queries around the time of loose motion during pregnancy ranging from is loose motion during pregnancy in 8th month normal or is loose motion in last month of pregnancy dangerous.

 It is most likely for you to have loose motion during third trimester, especially closer to the due date.
 This is due to prostaglandin, which is responsible for inducing labour through contractions